Bermuda Ebooks & Travel Guides

 The Barn

-This the largest thrift store run by a Bermuda charity organization and selling used items at fractional prices compared to the other retail stores.
+This is the largest thrift store run by a Bermuda charity organization and selling used items at fractional prices compared to the other retail stores.
 You will get resale or secondhand items like kids toys, nice collection of books, collectibles and memorabilia, clothes and lot more items.
 But the major collections are in clothes and shoes.
 There are many branded items as well.

 The store gets large donations from the islanders and therefore can be very selective about what they display on the racks.
 The new store covering 5,000 square feet area is located at Devonshire Parish.
 This is probably the best bargain store in Bermuda.
 Items generally don't cost more than a few dollars.
 Locals and tourists love it.